Closer2U/invisible_nerds/index.md

 ---
 layout: home
 permalink: "/"
-title: Athena Jekyll Theme
+title: stories of their lives.

 ---

-A simple and elegant theme for Jekyll and GitHub Pages.
+A place where stories come to life.